 Figure 1 shows the latch system with the outer wing unfolded.
 Make sure items 1 thru 4 are bolted tightly and secured before folding and unfolding the outer wing.
-The purpose of the latch system is to make sure the outer wing folds and 1 unfolds smoothly without any abrupt changes in the folding speed during the fold process.
+The purpose of the latch system is to make sure the outer wing folds and unfolding the folding speed during the fold process.